 While historical trends in precipitation do not show a statistically significant change in average precipitation over the last century, regional precipitation data show a trend of increasing annual precipitation in Northern California (DWR, 2006c) and decreasing annual precipitation throughout Southern California over the last 30 years (DWR, 2008).
-A key change in precipitation patterns has been more winter precipitation falling as rain instead of snow (CNRA, 2012), leading to increased streamflow in the winter and decreased streamflow in the spring and summer, when water demands are the greatest.
+A key change in precipitation patterns has been more winter precipitation falling as rain instead of snow (CNRA, 2012), leading to increased streamflow in the spring and summer, when water demands are the greatest.
 This increased streamflow variability could lead to increased risks of flooding, levee failure, saline water intrusion and flood-induced habitat destruction.